We Are Discovering Science Together

 What We Do

 Making science special for each student

-During an initial meeting with the student, the mentor will get to know the mentee's interests, hobbies, and questions they may be interested in exploring through science.
+During an initial meeting with the student, the mentor will get to know the mentee's interests, hobbies, and questions related to science.
 Based on this initial meeting, the mentor will work with support staff at Discovering Science Together to design science kits with materials for experiments matched to the student's interests.
-All of the experiments in the kits can easily be done in a home environment and allow students to explore science in ways it commonly appears in their lives.
-Each kit comes with a tailored curriculum connecting experiments to students' experiences/interests and placing kit experiments into a cohesive narrative framework.
+The experiments in the kits are made to be easily conducted at home, enabling students to explore science in a way that reflects its occurrence in their everyday lives.

 Getting materials to students so they can get to exploring

-Kits are delivered to students quickly and no cost.
-So, students can get started on their science journey as seamlessly as possible.
+Kits are delivered to students quickly and no cost, so students can begin their science journey seamlessly.